-- Stage 1 Concerns and difficulties, dealt with informally; - Stage 2 Complaints formally investigated by the Principal (or designate); - Stage 3 Complaints formally reviewed by the Chair of Governors (or designate); - Stage 4 Complaint Panel Hearing.
+- Stage 1 Concerns and difficulties, dealt with informally; - Stage 2 Complaints formally investigated by the Principal (or designate); - Stage 3 Complaints formally reviewed by the (or designate); - Stage 4 Complaint Panel Hearing.

-Time Limits
+Time Guidelines

 The School aims to resolve concerns, difficulties and complaints in a timely manner.
 Time limits for each stage of the procedure are set out under each individual stage.
 For the purposes of this Complaints Policy, a "school day" is defined as a weekday during term time, when the School is open to children.
-The definition of "school day" excludes weekends, School holidays, bank holidays and staff training days.
+The definition of "school day" excludes weekends, school holidays and bank holidays.
 For the avoidance of doubt, term dates are published on the School's website, and information about term dates is made available to parents and students periodically.

-Although every effort will be made by the School to comply with the time limits specified under each stage of the procedure, it may not always be possible to do so, for example due to the complexity or number of matters raised, or due to the unavailability of the Complainant to attend a meeting, if offered.
-In all cases, where a time limit cannot be complied with, the School will write to the Complainant within the specified time limit, setting out the reasons why the time limit cannot be complied with, and confirming the new time limit which will apply.
+Although every effort will be made by the School to comply with the time guidelines specified under each stage of the procedure, it may not always be possible to do so, for example due to the complexity or number of matters raised, or due to the unavailability of the Complainant to attend a meeting, if offered.
+In all cases, where a time guideline cannot be complied with, the School will write to the Complainant within the specified timeframe, setting out the reasons why the time frame cannot be complied with, and confirming the new time frame which will apply.